samplchallenges/SAMPL7/host_guest_instructions.md

 Three different host-guest categories are considered, each involving one or more sub-systems, as detailed in the main README.md.
 Measured binding free energies are available in all cases, and binding enthalpies are also expected to be available.

+### Optional submissions:
 In the cyclodextrin derivatives sub-challenge, beta-cyclodextrin is provided as a host but can be considered optional, because literature values are likely available for binding of the guests to this host.
-Beta-CD binding will not be judged, but it is provided as a refernece.
+Beta-CD binding will not be judged, but can be used as a reference (e.g. for relative free energy calculations).

+In the Gibb deep cavity cavitand (GDCC) challenge, octa acid (OA) binding prediction for guests 1 through 6 is optional (as literature values are available) but guests 7 and 8 are required.
+The whole series is required for exoOA.
+All values can be submitted, as values for the optional combinations can serve as a reference (e.g. for relative free energy calculations).

 ## Computational methods